d3uk4li0n/my_mouse/README.md

 ∗ The maze will not be more than a thousand square
 ∗ At the end of each line, there is a new line
 ∗ The characters present in the maze must be only those shown on the first line
 ∗ If there is an invalid maze, you will print MAP ERROR on STDERR followed by a new line.
-The program will then proceed to the next maze treatment
+The program will then proceed to the next maze

 # Generate a maze:
 ruby mazegen.rb 10 10 "* o12" > maze.txt